sph-mn/sdupes/readme.md

 ~~~
 usage: sdupes
 description
-  read file paths from standard input and display excess duplicate files, each set sorted by creation time ascending.
+  read file paths from standard input and display paths of excess duplicate files, each set sorted by creation time ascending.
   considers only regular files. files are duplicate if they have identical size, center portion and murmur3 hash
 options
   --help, -h  display this help text